parryc/thevoid/templates/leflan/language_azeri.md

 : about.

 ilə (GEN)
 : with (both comitative and instrumental), by way of (with modes of transportation, except feet, that is `piyada:by foot`).
-Occasionally, when preceded by a word ending in a consonant, it will become the suffix `-lA`.
+Occasionally, when preceded by a word ending in a consonant, it will become the suffix `-(y)lA`.
 This is most often used with people.
+The _y_ appears with words ending in a vowel.
 For objects or "who", the LOC suffic `-dA` is used.
 Colloquially, this is often `-nAn`.

 olaraq
 : as a.
 The present participle of to be, "being".